Kapranov/rephink/README.md

 In the end of the day, it’s just that simple functional programming idea of passing data through functions until we get the result we want, and in this case the data happens to be an http request.

+What we just created only shows a minuscule amount of plug’s full potential.
+Plugs make up the basis of Phoenix in the same way Rack makes up the basis of Rails.
+With plugs you can make anything, from simple HTTP services to robust APIs.
+Combine that with the rapidly growing Elixir community and the pure speed and failsafe nature of Erlang, and you’re on your way to developer paradise.

 ### 2017 August Oleg G.Kapranov